Tech Insight | Cloud Security

 Real world Kubernetes breach highlights

 Recent incidents underline how broad the Kubernetes attack surface has become.
 Public API servers plus vulnerable images fueled mass cryptojacking activity.
-TLS bootstrap abuse in Azure AKS showed how one pod shell could become cluster-wide secret exposure.
-Ingress-NGINX flaws demonstrated how a file-upload issue could lead to access to every namespace secret.
-Windows-node RCE exposed the risk of crafted requests achieving SYSTEM-level execution.
+TLS bootstrap abuse in managed Kubernetes environments showed how one pod shell could become cluster-wide secret exposure.
+Ingress-NGINX flaws demonstrated how an input-handling issue could lead to access to sensitive resources.
+Windows-node RCE exposed the risk of crafted requests achieving high-privilege execution.
 Supply-chain compromises in CI pipelines further proved that Kubernetes security is inseparable from build and deployment security.

 Control plane and runtime risks are active